-The Motif XS/XF and MOX6/MOX8 add Expanded Articulation (XA) to its list of voice technologies.
+The Motif XS/XF, MOX6/MOX8, S90XS/S70XS, and MOXF6/MOXF8 add Expanded Articulation (XA) to their list of voice technologies.

 Exactly what is this?